Greek Minor Prophets Scroll from Nahal Hever: Discovery and history

 Amongst other things, in response to rumors that parts of the sold scrolls came from Israel, Hebrew University of Jerusalem sent two expeditions, in 1960 and 1961, for exploration through the Wadi to the west of the Dead Sea.
-In the expedition B of the company in spring 1961 under the direction of Yohanan Aharoni, who examined mainly the caves on the southern edge of Nahal Hever, in Cave no. 8 (the Cave of Horror) it found, among other things, fragments of the Greek scroll.
+In the expedition B of the company in spring 1961 under the direction of Yohanan Aharoni, who examined mainly the caves on the southern edge of Nahal Hever, in Cave no. 8 (known as the Cave of Horror) it found, among other things, fragments of the Greek scroll.
 Most of which only a few centimeters between large fragments could still be associated with the twelve minor prophets.
 It also became apparent relatively quickly that the fragments were parts of the same scroll that had been purchased ten years earlier.
 The locality of this role - as well as most of the other scrolls of the Seiyâl Collection - was therefore contrary to the specification of the Bedouin of the Nachal Hever determined previously.

 The other fragments found in expedition B of the Hebrew University of Jerusalem in cave No. 8 in Nahal Hever (Judean Desert) named Cave of Horror, were examined by Baruch Lifshitz.
 Lifshitz published the Se2grXII fragments together with the other new fragments found in the Cave of Horror.
 In 1961 and 1962, Lifshitz published the fragments with photographs in Yediot and in Israel Exploration Journal which Emanuel Tov called "the first edition, still substandard".
 Tov wrote that "these small fragments were published by B. Lifshitz, "The Greek Documents from th Cave of Horror," IEJ 12 (1962) 201-7 as well as in a Hebrew Version."
 Lifshitz thinks that there are two apart manuscripts of the Greek Minor Prophets Scroll because repeated biblical verses appear in his textual identifications.

 In 1963, Dominique Barthélemy published his preliminary study in French, and describes in detail the facts of the discovering of the scroll.
 Here he published the main text, but there are still some unidentified fragments.

 In 1990, Emanuel Tov published the textual edition of the Greek Minor Prophets Scroll from Nahal Hever.
 Throughout studies of the fragments, and in reference works, acronyms such as Se2grXII, LXXIEJ12, LXXVTS10a, Rahlfs 493a, 8HevXIIa, LXXVTS10b, Rahlfs 493b, 8HevXIIa, Rahlfs 493 and 8HevXII have been used, so in 1990, Emanuel Tov, Robert A. Kraft and Peter J. Parsons recommend that scholars use the acronym 8HevXIIgr, becoming the modern sigla.
 Tov, as well as George Howard, agree that if Lifshitz's identifications are correct, then there are two manuscripts of the Minor Prophets.